opengisch/georama/docs/src/webgis.md

+---
+tags:
+  - WMS
+  - WFS
+  - QGIS
+  - WebGIS
+---

-# Publishing a Project/Theme to a WebGIS (GeoGirafe)
+# Publishing a Project as a Theme to a WebGIS (GeoGirafe)

 ## Relevant Navigation Menu Entries
 The relevant Navigation Menu entries can be found in Django Admin at the bottom: